ifuwang/kube-nodered/README.md

 ## User interface

-1. then you can go to UI, check it out: http://127.0.0.1:1880/
+1. then you can go to UI, and check it out: http://127.0.0.1:1880/
 ![](https://hackmd.io/_uploads/HkoPcs4B3.png)

-2. press “install dependency”button to install dependency items such as specific python libraries and wait for its completion
+2. press the “install dependency” button to install dependency items such as specific Python libraries and wait for their completion
 ![](https://hackmd.io/_uploads/SymtCs4Sn.png)

 3. switch different pipelines and press the time stamp button to trigger the flow process
 ![](https://hackmd.io/_uploads/Byn7JnEBn.png)
-> **Info:** If the environment variable does not work, please fill in the account password directly in the python file
+> **Info:** If the environment variable does not work, please fill in the account password directly in the Python file
-## Only test python files to interact with kubeflow
+## Only test Python files to interact with kubeflow
 ```
-# Open another terminal and check docker status
+# Open another terminal and check the docker status
 docker ps
 #enter container
 docker exec -it <containerID> bash